KCLibrary/di8/modules/contrib/office_hours/README.txt

 Office Hours creates a Field, that you can add to any entity (like a location, a restaurant or a user) to represent "office hours" or "opening hours".

-== UPGRADE WARNING ==
-You MUST run update.php, when you upgrade from version 1.1 (or lower) to a -dev version or version 1.2 (when available).

 == GENERAL FEATURES ==
-The Drupal 7 version now provides the following features:
-- Feeds module support to import data.
-(See below for details.)

 The widget provides:
 - default weekly office hours (multi-value, per field instance).
 - using 1, 2 or even more 'time slots' per day (thanks to jonhattan).